arkade-os/go-sdk/README.md

 #### Submit Transaction

-`SendOffchain` is useful for simple send operations.
+`SendOffChain` is useful for simple send operations.
 But complex contract or collaborative transactions require more flexibility.
 In this case, you can use the `TransportClient.SubmitTx` and `TransportClient.FinalizeTx` APIs.

 ```go
 // Create a new transport client